14 -15 years

 She’s been featured in PetAware, Dogtime, and ModernDog.

-- Papitese Puppies – Before You Buy…
+- Papitese Puppies – What You Should Know Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Papitese
+- Temperament & Intelligence of the Papitese